Saudi Arabian Airlines Logo PNG

 1971 – 1981

 As a special symbol, they used Saudi Arabia’s common emblem: a palm tree with two crossed sabers under it.
 The picture was placed over the schematic silhouette of a flying plane.
-The composition simultaneously indicated that the aircraft belonged to Saudi Arabia and were departing from Saudi territory.
+The composition simultaneously indicated that the aircraft belonged to Saudi Arabia and was departing from Saudi territory.

 The sabers, forged in gold and steel, represented the two rich territories (Nejd and Hijaz) that united to create Saudi Arabia in 1932.
 Weapons protect the kingdom and ensure order and justice.
 The palm tree is the most widespread in the country.
 It symbolizes wealth, nature, resources, and cultural heritage.

-The image of the airplane informs us of the main direction of the company’s activity.
+The image of the airplane conveys the main direction of the company’s activity.
 The trunk of the palm and the saber divide the plane into six parts, symbolizing the six continents.

 The name is in front of the logo’s image.
 The inscription is in lowercase square type.
 The airlines are in the service industry, so the sign has no capital letters.
 Customers have the dominant position.
 The angularity of the elements hints at the four sides of the world.